-Gateway Community Services Organization located in West Liberty, Kentucky will be providing the same services to Morgan, Montgomery, Rowan, Menifee and Bath counties.
+Gateway Community Services Organization located in West Liberty, Kentucky provides the same services to Morgan, Montgomery, Rowan, Menifee and Bath counties.

 THE FIRST COMPONENT of the New Pathways for Fathers and Families program is to improve the parenting skills of the fathers in the service region.
 Staff will be teaching the 24/7 AM Dad curriculum which is recognized by the Department of Health and Human Services as well as the OFA.
 Staff are able to teach the curriculum in various segments as long as the participants receive 12 hours of training.
 The most common sessions are: (a) six- two hour sessions, (b) four- three hour sessions and (c) two- six hour sessions.

 Staff will accommodate to the needs of the hosting organization and/or the participants involved.
 The training may be provided at the host organization’s facility, KRFDC’s facility or a neutral site.
 The topics that will be discussed are: